energeticacoop/openerp-docker/README.md

    docker pull energeticacoop/openerp-energetica:latest
    ```

-## 🐝 Add an direct access icon in Ubuntu
+## 🐝 Add an Direct Access Icon in Ubuntu

 ### 1. Create a `.desktop` file for the Application